esbmc/esbmc/README.md

 * Windows: `%userprofile%\esbmc.toml`
 * UNIX: `~/.config/esbmc.toml`

-If nothing is found then nothing is loaded.
-If you set the environment variable to the empty string then it disables the entire config file loading process.
+If nothing is found, then nothing is loaded.
+If you set the environment variable to the empty string, then it disables the entire config file loading process.

 ```sh
 export ESBMC_CONFIG_FILE=""